pimmey/react-docs/README.md

 The tasks themselves are pretty self-explanatory, we've also made sure to comment the file properly.
 There are:
 - `gulp sass` to build `react.css` from `react.scss`, as well as compile `linea.css` from `linea.scss`, using source maps.
 - `gulp sass:production` to build `react.min.css`, which is optimised with cssnano and css-mqpacker
-- `gulp jade` to build the html files, located in `build/` directory.
+- `gulp jade` to build the html files.
 You need to specify which files you want to compile.
 This task also beautifies the html, making it more readable and easier to modify
 - `gulp watch` that watches for the changes in your scss files, as well as jade files and runs appropriate commands (`sass` and `jade`) accordingly

 ## The layout
 The theme is based on block layout.
 Or block grid, you can call it whatever you like.
 The fact is, it gives the page this smooth, measured look, unlike masonry grid, which might look a bit messy sometimes.
 To create these blocks you must follow a defined structure.

 First of all, you need to use [Materialize's grid](http://materializecss.com/grid.html) to define the width of your block.
-Usually you'd start with a row use `col s12 l6` in order to make it full width on small devices and half width for medium and large screens.
+Usually you'd start with a row and use a div with `col s12 l6` class in order to make it full width on small devices and half width for medium and large screens.

 Then include a div with a corresponding class (`rectangle`, `rectangle-50` or `square`), which will have an image stretch to its whole size (via `background-size: cover`) and finally a div contaiing your content.
 The whole thing would look like this:
 ```html